Yikemlone/lofi-ai/README.md

 # fyp-lofi-ai

-This is my final year of college project.
-It is an AI model that will generate Lo-Fi Music
+## Overview
+This projects purpose is to train an AI model to generate Lo-Fi music chords.
+With that data it will display the chords on a website to show the user of the service how to play the chords the AI has generated.

+##